SovaNetwork/network-enclave/README.md

 - **Networks**: The service supports all Bitcoin networks (Regtest, Testnet, Signet, and Mainnet).
 The network affects the address format and network parameters.
 - **Security**:
   - The master seed must be provided as an environment variable (`BIP32_SEED`).
-  - Protected endpoints require an API key to be set via the `API_KEY` environment variable.
+  - Protected endpoints require an API key to be set via the `ENCLAVE_API_KEY` environment variable.
   - No direct access to private keys is exposed via the API.

 ## Notes: